Ok, so Queenstown is technically a town and not a city. But it is so incredibly cool that we had to include it in the World’s Coolest Cities.

 Queenstown is nestled within the mountains in the Otago region of the southwest of the South Island.
 It is near glacial-formed Lake Wakatipu and is pretty much the centre of New Zealand’s adventure tourism industry.
 If you have ever had the urge to hurtle yourself down a mountain on skis, brave white water rapids on an inflatable boat, or jump from a platform with nothing breaking your fall but a rubber band strapped around your ankles, Queenstown is the place for you.

-Queenstown is a gigantic playground for grown-ups, where the traditional plastic slide is replaced with a high speed mountain luge and instead of a swing set there is the Nevis Arc which swings you 160m above the river.
+Queenstown is a gigantic playground for grown-ups.
+It is where the traditional plastic slide is replaced with a high speed mountain luge.
+Instead of a swing set there is the Nevis Arc which swings you 160m above the river.
 Its larger than life scenery, fantastic night life and restaurants, and abundance of adrenalin-buzz activities will make you feel young again, no matter what your age.
 It’s also a meeting place for the thousands of young and hip travellers who backpack around New Zealand, so you are bound to make many fascinating new friends.

 Otago is also a renowned wine-making region, so you can relax from a day on the slopes or the rapids with a delicious and flavourful glass of local wine.
 There are even wine tours available that will take you around to some of the best vineyards in the region.